dzakyputra/dzakyputra-com/content/blog/peace-makes-you-happier-than-fun.md

 <!-- Approaching My 30s -->
 <h1 style="margin-top: 2rem;"> Approaching My 30s </h1>
-But I understand that as life goes on, people change—and maybe I will too.
+But I understand that as life goes on, people change, and maybe I will too.

 I’ll be turning 30 next year, and I can already feel my perspective shifting.